 Brandon Harrison Youth Visionary Award

-The Brandon Harrison Youth Visionary Award recognizes an exceptional youth from California who has overcome challenges and obstacles to battle back from trauma and place themselves and their community on a path toward success.
+The Brandon Harrison Youth Visionary Award recognizes an exceptional young person from California who has overcome challenges and obstacles to battle back from trauma and place themselves and their community on a path toward success.
 This awardee’s actions have built a bridge for others in their community to defy the odds, and in doing so, has inspired their community to create a new vision for the future.
 Brandon Harrison was a youth activist from Stockton, California who was a member of The California Endowment’s President’s Youth Council.
 His leadership around Boys and Men of Color provided safe spaces for youth who are often ignored at decision-making tables.
-As a father of two children, Brandon lived to make his community healthier, his family proud, and worked so his children have a brighter future.
+As a father of two children, Brandon lived to make his community healthier, his family proud, and his children have a brighter future.
 It is our honor to remember this powerful leader whose life was cut short far too soon.
 In his memory and legacy, we created the Brandon Harrison Youth Visionary Award to celebrate young activists who are carrying on the fight for health and racial justice.

 One award recipient will receive $10,000.